This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 Useful Error Messages

 If you make any error in your code, Next.js gives handy error messages to help you correct them.
-The errors will be gone and the page will be Fast Refreshed when you correct them and save the file, which is super time saving.
+The errors will be gone and the page will be Fast Refreshed when you correct them and save the file, which is a super time saver.

 Environment Variables